elastic/apm-nodejs-http-client/README.md

 - `agentName` - (required) The APM agent name
 - `agentVersion` - (required) The APM agent version
 - `serviceName` - (required) The name of the service being instrumented
+- `serviceNodeName` - Unique name of the service being instrumented
 - `serviceVersion` - The version of the service being instrumented
 - `frameworkName` - If the service being instrumented is running a specific framework, use this config option to log its name